 - The availability of so much more of the organic matter to the methanogenic organisms increases substrate (sludge, bio-waste etc) biodegradability and therefore yields more biogas

-- Separation of liquid and solid portions of the digestate occurs more readily, with dewatering achievable up to 40% total dry solids
+- Separation of liquid and solid portions of the digestate occurs more readily, with dewatering achievable up to 40% of total dry solids

 - The high pressure and temperature of hydrolysis produces a pathogen-free fertilizer, by holding the material at 165° C for 20 minutes

-- Hydrolysation conditions meet and exceed all known national and international standards and requirements for sterilisation, including EU Animal By Products Regulation (ABPR, 1774/2002/EC) category II & III materials.
+- Hydrolysation conditions meet and exceed all known national and international standards and requirements for sterilisation, including EU Animal By-Products Regulation (ABPR, 1774/2002/EC) category II & III materials.

 Potential for Thermal Hydrolysis as a Part of AD Systems